MoviesTravelLife/MoviesTravelLife.github.io/_posts/2019-09-02-Dating and like Stuff.md

 ## Dating

 I haven't written anything in a while.
 When I was thinking about that, I started thinking about why.
 That's when I realized it was because I've been doing some dating.
 Since [my last post]({% post_url 2019-06-07-A-Century-of-Horror %}), almost 3 months ago, I have - shall we say - spent a lot of my time with a couple of specific people.
+I should probably clarify that I don't mean at the same time.
+I don't have the time or energy for that.

 But as happens in dating, those relationships have either ended or fizzled out or not gone the way I was hoping or whatever else happens in dating.
 Which happens!
 I am not here to write about that.
 What I'm here to get out is this complicated loop I've found myself thinking.
 It goes something like this: